pforret/jekyll.forret.com/_posts/2020/2020-07-04-best-way-to-upscale-low-resolution-photos.md

   - enlarge
   - shoot
 ---
-I&#8217;ve been doing some [remote shoots](https://blog.forret.com/2020/05/30/simple-remote-portrait-photography/) recently, as the photographer obviously, and I&#8217;ve mainly used FaceTime &#8216;Live photos&#8217; for captures.
-The result of such a shoot is a series of [.HEIC files](https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format#HEIC:_HEVC_in_HEIF) (it&#8217;s an Apple thing).
+I've been doing some [remote shoots](https://blog.forret.com/2020/05/30/simple-remote-portrait-photography/) recently, as the photographer obviously, and I've mainly used FaceTime &#8216;Live photos' for captures.
+The result of such a shoot is a series of [.HEIC files](https://en.wikipedia.org/wiki/High_Efficiency_Image_File_Format#HEIC:_HEVC_in_HEIF) (it's an Apple thing).
 Each file is a combination of a low-res 3-second movie with a mid-res image file.
 The image file, which is the one that interests me, is a 716&#215;1280 pixels heavily compressed one.
 This is not a lot of pixels to start with in Lightroom/Photoshop.
 I found that **it is possible to upscale such an image to 400%** (2864&#215;5120), and use this new big image to comfortably do the post-processing.
 Let me show you the best way to upscale low resolution photos to high resolution!

 ## Using [ImageMagick](https://imagemagick.org/)